waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Route 33 North Path (Confirmed Blocked):** Manually attempting to move north from (9, 10) confirmed that the tile at (9, 9) is an impassable wall.
 My pathfinding tools were correct; the northern unseen area is unreachable from this side due to one-way ledges.
 *   **CRITICAL HALLUCINATION (Turn 12026):** I completely misunderstood my location.
 I believed I had successfully navigated through Union Cave and was exploring Route 32.
 In reality, I had exited the cave and immediately re-entered through the northern warp at (6, 79), which I mistook for a path forward.
 This highlights a critical need to slow down and verify my location after every single map transition, no matter how certain I feel.
 *   **CRITICAL HALLUCINATION (Turn 12744 & 12797):** I have repeatedly become disoriented about my location after map transitions, believing I was on a different map or outside when I was still inside.
 This is a recurring issue.
 I MUST verify my map and coordinates before every single navigational plan.
+*   **CRITICAL HALLUCINATION (Turn 13525):** I hallucinated that I had successfully warped from Ilex Forest to the IlexForestAzaleaGate.
+I was still in the forest at (3, 42).
+This led to a failed pathfinding attempt.
+I must be extremely diligent about verifying my map and coordinates after every single map transition.
+*   **CRITICAL HALLUCINATION (Turn 13546):** I hallucinated my position, believing I was at (8, 26) after a phone call when I was still at (6, 28).
+This reinforces the absolute need to verify my location after any interruption, not just map transitions.

 # VI.
 Key Items & HMs
 *   **OLD ROD:** Received from the Fishing Guru in the Route 32 Pokémon Center.

 # VII.
 Held Items
 *   **POISON BARB:** Received from FRIEDA on Route 32 on a Friday.
 Boosts the power of poison-type moves.
-*   **Traversable (Warp):** WARP_CARPET_RIGHT
 *   **Ilex Forest North Path (Confirmed Blocked):** My `find_reachable_unseen_tiles` tool returned an empty list, confirming the northern unseen area is unreachable from the south due to the CUT_TREE at (8, 25).
-*   **CRITICAL HALLUCINATION (Turn 13525):** I hallucinated that I had successfully warped from Ilex Forest to the IlexForestAzaleaGate.
-I was still in the forest at (3, 42).
-This led to a failed pathfinding attempt.
-I must be extremely diligent about verifying my map and coordinates after every single map transition.
-*   **CRITICAL HALLUCINATION (Turn 13546):** I hallucinated my position, believing I was at (8, 26) after a phone call when I was still at (6, 28).
-This reinforces the absolute need to verify my location after any interruption, not just map transitions.

 # VIII.
 Puzzle Logs